Code-Institute-Submissions/human_dev_index_dashboard/README.md

 ## Installation

-# Installation
 Follow the below instructions to clone this project for Mac (commands will be slightly different for Windows).
 In developing this project I used Cloud9.
 I recommend that this is used for cloning and the following instructions have been made with this in mind.

 1. If you wish to create a Cloud9 account go here: <https://c9.io>
-2. Go to folder you want to put the cloned project in your terminal & type: $ git clone https://github.com/wolfenchic/feedFast.git
+2. Go to folder you want to put the cloned project in your terminal & type: $ git clone https://github.com/wolfenchic/human_dev_index_dashboard.git
 2. Install the project dependancies: $ sudo pip3 install -r requirements.txt
 3. Cut ties with my github: $ git remote rm origin